lets-fiware/node-red-contrib-letsfiware-NGSI/docs/en/custom_nodes/fiware_version.md

 # FIWARE version

-This custom node is a simple node that allows to obtain the version information of FIWARE Orion.
+This custom node is a simple node that allows to obtain the version information of FIWARE GE.

 ![](https://raw.githubusercontent.com/lets-fiware/node-red-contrib-letsfiware-NGSI/gh-pages/images/version/version-01.png)